 The Drawbacks

-While the textured surface is marketed as a health benefit, it is the most polarizing feature of this specific model.
-Many users find the hard acupressure bumps to be uncomfortable or even painful when standing barefoot, often leaving indentations on the skin.
-You will almost certainly want to wear sneakers or thick-soled house shoes to use this comfortably.
-Furthermore, the electronics can be a bit aggressive; the machine announces “Bluetooth Connected” loudly, and the beeps when changing settings are high-volume and cannot be muted.
-Some users also noted that the lowest speed setting is still quite vigorous, meaning it lacks a truly gentle “low” gear for delicate rehabilitation.
+While the textured surface is marketed as a health benefit, the hard acupressure bumps present a specific tactile challenge.
+Standing barefoot on the platform can feel uncomfortable or even painful, often leaving indentations on the skin.
+Consequently, wearing sneakers or thick-soled house shoes is highly advisable for comfortable use.
+Furthermore, the electronic feedback is aggressive; the machine announces “Bluetooth Connected” loudly, and the high-volume beeps accompanying setting changes cannot be muted.
+Finally, the lowest speed setting remains quite vigorous, meaning the device lacks a truly gentle “low” gear suitable for delicate rehabilitation.

 Best For

-Despite the aggressive texture, this machine is a powerhouse for anyone who wants a stimulating experience rather than a soft, subtle one.
+Despite the aggressive texture, this machine delivers a surprisingly intense performance for anyone who wants a stimulating experience rather than a soft, subtle one.
 It is best suited for users who prioritize circulation and lymphatic drainage and plan to use the machine while wearing shoes.
 If you are looking for a high-intensity shake on a budget and like the idea of jamming out to music while you vibrate, this is a solid choice that offers great value for money.

 MERACH CV30 Pro Vibration Plate Exercise Machine